 Empire State Building

-Obviously, the empire state building is one of the most popular sites in New York City for taking pictures.
+Obviously, the empire state building is the most popular Instagrammable spots in NYC.
 You get a beautiful view of the skyline, but beware that it does cost a pretty penny!

 Thanks so much for stopping by 🙂